Lock in your look with Photographic Styles

 Hold the shutter to take a video

-When you open the Camera app, you will see the default photo mode.
+When you open the Camera app, you'll see the default photo mode.
 Tap the Shutter button to take a photo.
-Then tap the arrow to adjust various options, including the flash, Live Photos, timer and more.
+Then tap the arrow to adjust options, such as flash, Live Photos, timer and more.

 If you want to capture a QuickTake video, just press and hold the Shutter button .* Release the button to stop recording.

-With iOS 14, you can hold one of the Volume buttons to capture a QuickTake video.
+With iOS 14 and later, you can hold one of the Volume buttons to capture a QuickTake video.
 If you have Use Volume Up for Burst enabled, you can use the Volume down button to capture a QuickTake video.

 Slide to the right to lock recording